apache/struts-site/source/plugins/jfreechart/index.md

 ### Installation

 This plugin can be installed by copying the plugin jar into your application's `/WEB-INF/lib` directory.
-The JFreeChart library will need to be downloaded separately, as its LGPL license doesn't allow it to be distributed with Struts.
+he JFreeChart library will need to be downloaded separately, as its LGPL license doesn't allow it to be distributed with Struts.